 1. Virtue VIO Paintball Goggles

 The Virtue VIO paintball goggle has the perfect blend of protection and style.
-Functionally these goggles operate much like any others in the high end goggle segment -- Thermal Lenses with anti-fog coating, protection from your chin to the back of your ears and plenty of ventilation for airflow.
+Functionally these goggles operate much like any others in the high-end goggle segment — Thermal Lenses with anti-fog coating, protection from your chin to the back of your ears, and plenty of ventilation for airflow.
 The Virtue VIO thermal lenses perform very well under humid conditions.
-The lenses are available in a variety of different tint and finishes, allowing you to customize your look on
+The lenses are available in a variety of different tints and finishes, allowing you to customize your look on the field.

-field.
 Virtue utilizes a quick change lens system which is great if the conditions change from sunny to cloudy.
-The swap took us about 30 seconds to go from a smoke lens to a clear lens and we were good to go.
+The swap took us about 30 seconds to go from a smoke lens to a clear lens, and we were good to go.

-Pro Tip: Make sure you have a spare clear or dark lens in your bag for changing conditions at the field.
-The goggle frames and protective elements are also available in a variety of colors including Electric Blue, Red Smoke, Camo and various graphic packages.
-In terms of comfort, let's just say these are second to none.
+Pro Tip: Make sure you have a spare clear or dark lens in your bag for changing conditions in the field.
+The goggle frames and protective elements are also available in a variety of colors, including Electric Blue, Red Smoke, Camo, and various graphic packages.
+In terms of comfort, let’s just say these are second to none.
 Extremely soft on the inside with a flexibly durable face skirt on the inside and a high-end on-brand strap featuring a silicone bead.
-These are a pro grade goggle at an affordable $99.95 as of writing.
-Compared to other options on the market (ie the DYE $200 goggle), they have very similar features and come in a very stylish package.
-This is the best bang for buck in terms of performance and style.
+These are professional-grade goggles at an affordable price.
+Compared to other options on the market (i.e., the DYE $200 goggles), they have very similar features and come in a very stylish package.
+This is the best bang for your buck in terms of performance and style.

 How much does a paintball mask cost?

-You can find paintball masks ranging from under 25$ to over 200$(majority being in between that range) available in nearby retail stores and online platforms like Amazon.
+You can find paintball masks ranging from under 25$ to over 200$ (the majority being in between that range) available in nearby retail stores and online platforms like Amazon.

 How do you keep your paintball mask from fogging up?

 Masks fogging up is a common occurrence.
-A simple solution would be getting a mask fan but it is most effective in warmer outings e.g., during the summer and fall, but in colder conditions it is still a problem.
-To curb this be sure to get a nice thermal-mask as well as a reliable anti-fog lens cleaner to help you in your game this winter.
+A simple solution would be getting a mask fan, but it is most effective in warmer outings, e.g., during the summer and fall, but in colder conditions, it is still a problem.
+To curb this, get a nice thermal mask and a reliable anti-fog lens cleaner to help you in your game this winter.